emavgl/p2p-virtual-synchrony-akka-system/README.md

 Group Manager has an assigned ID = 0
 All the other group member has an initial unassigned ID = -1

-## Todo
-- Every new node should ask to the group manager for an ID